Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Introduction

-To address the challenges above, we introduce a novel universal architecture, Expression Prompt Collaboration Transformer (EPCFormer), and investigate its potential to learn and process text- and audio-referring expressions simultaneously.
-On the one hand, the features from one modality can be refined based on the knowledge learned from another modality, and vice versa, enhancing the overall integration and comprehension of the multi-modal data.
+To address these challenges, we introduce a novel universal architecture, Expression Prompt Collaboration Transformer (EPCFormer), to learn and process text and audio prompts simultaneously.
+On the one hand, the features from one modality can be refined based on the knowledge learned from another modality, and vice versa, enhancing the integration and comprehension of the multi-modal data.
 To promote learning of the model and narrow the gap when processing these two modalities, we bridge audio and text domains via an efficient supervision mechanism based on contrastive learning, termed Expression Alignment (EA).
-Through a linear mapping layer, audio and text features are projected into a multi-modal embedding space, where referring semantics are aggregated.
-In this way, since deep-level audio and text features are well-aligned, the model better understands the semantic equivalence between audio and text expressions depicting the same objects.
+The audio and text features are projected into a multi-modal embedding space through an EA mechanism, where referring semantics are aggregated.
+In this way, the model better exploits the semantic equivalence between audio and text prompts depicting the same objects.

-On the other hand, an Expression-Visual Attention (EVA) mechanism, which comprises an Expression-Visual Interaction (EVI) module and an Audio-Text Collaboration (ATC) module, is designed to implement composable interactions among three types of modalities within a unified network.
-It assists the model in handling single audio, single text, or combined audio-text expressions in a unified manner.
-As shown in Fig.~\ref{fig:intro}(c), our proposed model has two parallel process pathways.
-One pathway processes audio expressions, while the other one processes text expressions.
-Under the designed multi-task training, two types of referring features are densely integrated.
-Thus, the model is encouraged to learn a united multi-modal representation for visual and two types of referring features.
-In this way, the model effectively emphasizes matching features of visual regions and crucial elements of the referring expressions while establishing complementary connections between audio and text features.
-Experimental results from seven benchmarks, including Audio-Guided-VOS~\cite{pan2022wnet}, Ref-YouTube-VOS~\cite{URVOS}, A2D-Sentence~\cite{GavrilyukGLS18}, and J-HMDB-Sentence~\cite{GavrilyukGLS18}, demonstrate our proposed EPCFormer achieves better or comparable results against state-of-the-art methods.
+On the other hand, we proposed an Expression-Visual Attention (EVA) module with audio-text collaboration block and expression-visual interaction block.
+This module is designed to implement composable interactions among three types of modalities within a unified network.
+It enables the model to handle audio-only, text-only, or combined audio-text prompts in a unified manner.
+The proposed model has two parallel process pathways, as shown in Figure~\ref{fig:intro}(c).
+One pathway processes audio prompts, while the other one processes text prompts.
+Under the designed multi-task training method, two types of referring features are densely integrated.
+As a result, the model is encouraged to learn a united multi-modal representation for visual and two types of referring features.
+In this way, the model effectively emphasizes matching features of visual regions and crucial elements of the referring expressions, while also establishing complementary connections between audio and text features.
+Experimental results on seven benchmarks demonstrate that the proposed EPCFormer achieves better or comparable results against state-of-the-art methods.

 At a glance, this work delivers the following contributions: